Use ROCm on Radeon GPUs#

 Migrate your application from the desktop to the datacenter

 ROCm is the open-source software stack for Graphics Processing Unit (GPU) programming.
 ROCm spans several domains: General-Purpose computing on GPUs (GPGPU), High Performance Computing (HPC) and heterogeneous computing.

-The latest AMD ROCm 5.7 software stack for GPU programming unlocks the massively parallel compute power of these RDNA 3 GPUs for use with PyTorch 2.0.1, one of the leading ML frameworks.
-The same software stack also supports the AMD CDNA™ GPU architecture so developers can migrate their PyTorch-based applications into the datacenter.
+The latest AMD ROCm 6.0 software stack for GPU programming unlocks the massively parallel compute power of these RDNA 3 GPUs for use with various ML frameworks.
+The same software stack also supports AMD CDNA™ GPU architecture, so developers can migrate applications from their preferred framework into the datacenter.